 Some people struggling with schizophrenia might be dealing with substance use disorder (SUD), making the diagnosis a dual diagnosis.
 It is important to deal with co-occurring disorders concurrently so that one receives the complete spectrum of treatment.

 Treatment approaches for schizophrenia differ depending on an individual and the severity of their condition.
 Therefore, it is important to find an effective schizophrenia treatment program that addresses the disease in the best possible way.
-Invictus Health Group is just such a place.
-We address not only the mental illness but also the underlying causes, like an addiction or any physical condition, to treat the disease effectively and help the person gain long-term recovery.
+Invictus Health Group is just such a place as we have partnered with some of the best treatment centers across Southern California whom have state-of-the-art facilities.
+Our partners address not only the mental illness but also the underlying causes, like an addiction or any physical condition, to treat the disease effectively and help the person gain long-term recovery.

-We employ evidence-based treatment interventions so as to recognize mental health disorders and any possible coexisting conditions that a person may be struggling with.
+Employing evidence-based treatment interventions so as to recognize mental health disorders and any possible coexisting conditions that a person may be struggling with.
 These treatments include help for mild to moderate forms of schizophrenia and schizoaffective disorder.
-We deliver customized and individualized treatments based on a comprehensive assessment of each patient that allows for a more accurate diagnosis and a better schizophrenia treatment program.
-We combine individual and group therapies with alternative therapies, such as yoga, meditation, and art therapy, in order to create a balanced and holistic program for each patient and will use medication only when and where it is necessary.
+Delivering customized and individualized treatments based on a comprehensive assessment of each patient that allows for a more accurate diagnosis and a better schizophrenia treatment program is what we strive for.

-To learn more about Invictus Health Group’s intervention programs at their schizophrenia treatment centers, call our 24/7 mental health treatment helpline 866-548-0190.
+To learn more about intervention programs, call our 24/7 mental health treatment helpline 866-548-0190.
 Our team is available 24/7 and can answer any questions you have about our programs, the admissions process and your financial options.
 We accept most insurance plans.
 You can also chat online with a representative for further assistance.